 Hindsville real estate is some of the most expensive in Arkansas, although Hindsville house values don't compare to the most expensive real estate in the U.S.

-Hindsville is a blue-collar town, with 38.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hindsville is generally considered to be a blue-collar town.
+38.96% of the Hindsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hindsville is a town of sales and office workers, farmers, fishers, or foresters, and transportation and shipping workers.
 There are especially a lot of people living in Hindsville who work in sales jobs (45.45%), farm management occupations (22.08%), and office and administrative support (7.79%).

 Overall, Hindsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.